causify-ai/tutorials/class_project_instructions/Projects/Prefect_Project_Description.md

-### Description
+**Description**

-Prefect is a modern workflow orchestration tool that allows data scientists to design, schedule, and monitor data pipelines with ease.
-It provides a robust framework for building complex data workflows, enabling users to manage dependencies, handle failures, and visualize the execution of tasks.
+Prefect is a modern data workflow orchestration tool that enables data scientists and engineers to build, schedule, and monitor data pipelines with ease.
+It provides a user-friendly interface and robust features for managing complex workflows, ensuring data reliability and reproducibility.

-**Key Features:**
-- **Dynamic Task Mapping:** Allows for flexible task definitions and parameterization.
-- **Robust Error Handling:** Provides built-in mechanisms to retry and handle task failures.
+Technologies Used
+Prefect

+- Allows users to define workflows as code using Python.
+- Supports task dependencies and scheduling, enabling complex pipeline management.
-- **Visualization:** Offers a user-friendly interface for tracking the status of workflows and tasks.
+- Provides a cloud-based UI for monitoring and managing workflows in real-time.
-- **Integration:** Easily integrates with various data sources, cloud services, and libraries.
+- Offers built-in retries and error handling to ensure data pipeline robustness.

 ---

-### Project 1: Predictive Maintenance for Manufacturing Equipment (Difficulty: 1)

-**Project Objective:**
-Develop a predictive maintenance pipeline that analyzes sensor data from manufacturing equipment to predict potential failures and optimize maintenance schedules.

-**Dataset Suggestions:**
+**Project 1: Weather Data Analysis and Forecasting**
+**Difficulty**: 1 (Easy)
+**Project Objective**: Build a pipeline that ingests historical weather data, performs exploratory analysis, and forecasts future weather conditions using machine learning models.

-Look for publicly available datasets on Kaggle related to manufacturing equipment sensor data or use simulated data from open government datasets.
+**Dataset Suggestions**: Find weather datasets on Kaggle or government meteorological data portals.

-**Tasks:**
-- **Set Up Prefect Flow:** Create a flow to orchestrate the data ingestion, processing, and model training tasks.
-- **Ingest Sensor Data:** Fetch and clean sensor data from the chosen dataset, transforming it into a usable format.
-- **Feature Engineering:** Identify key features that correlate with equipment failures, such as temperature, vibration, and operational hours.
+**Tasks**:
+- **Set Up Prefect Environment**: Install Prefect and set up a local or cloud-based Prefect server.
+- **Ingest Weather Data**: Create a task to fetch historical weather data from a public API or dataset.
+- **Data Preprocessing**: Implement a task for cleaning and preprocessing the data, including handling missing values and outliers.
+- **Exploratory Data Analysis (EDA)**: Create visualizations to understand trends and patterns in the weather data.
-- **Model Training:** Train a classification model (e.g., Random Forest) to predict equipment failures based on the engineered features.
+- **Model Training**: Train a regression model (e.g., Linear Regression) to forecast future weather conditions based on historical data.
-- **Deployment of Predictions:** Set up a task to schedule regular predictions and alert maintenance teams when failures are anticipated.
+- **Pipeline Monitoring**: Use Prefect’s UI to monitor the execution of the pipeline and visualize task performance.

-**Bonus Ideas (Optional):**
+**Bonus Ideas**:
-- Implement a dashboard using Plotly Dash to visualize equipment health and maintenance schedules.
-- Experiment with different machine learning models to compare accuracy and efficiency.
+- Compare different regression models (e.g., Random Forest, XGBoost) for forecasting accuracy.
+- Implement a feature engineering step to include additional variables such as humidity or wind speed.

 ---

-### Project 2: Customer Segmentation in E-commerce (Difficulty: 2)

-**Project Objective:**
-Create a customer segmentation pipeline that analyzes transaction data from an e-commerce platform to identify distinct customer segments for targeted marketing strategies.

-**Dataset Suggestions:**
-Utilize open datasets from Kaggle that include e-commerce transaction data or synthetic datasets generated from public APIs.

-**Tasks:**
+**Project 2: E-commerce Sales Prediction**
+**Difficulty**: 2 (Medium)
+**Project Objective**: Create a data pipeline that ingests e-commerce transaction data, performs feature engineering, and builds a predictive model to forecast sales for the next month.

+**Dataset Suggestions**: Look for e-commerce transaction datasets on Kaggle or open data portals.

+**Tasks**:
-- **Design Prefect Workflow:** Establish a Prefect workflow to manage data extraction, preprocessing, and clustering tasks.
+- **Set Up Prefect Flow**: Define a Prefect flow to orchestrate the entire pipeline.
-- **Data Ingestion:** Load transaction data and customer information from the dataset into a Pandas DataFrame.
+- **Data Ingestion**: Create a task to pull e-commerce transaction data from a public dataset and load it into a DataFrame.
-- **Data Cleaning and Preprocessing:** Handle missing values, outliers, and normalize features for clustering.
-- **Clustering Analysis:** Apply clustering algorithms (e.g., K-Means) to segment customers based on purchasing behavior.
-- **Visualization of Segments:** Create visualizations to represent the different customer segments and their characteristics.
+- **Feature Engineering**: Develop tasks to create new features such as customer segmentation, seasonal trends, and promotional effects.
+- **Model Selection**: Implement a task to train multiple models (e.g., Decision Trees, Neural Networks) and evaluate their performance.
+- **Sales Forecasting**: Use the best-performing model to predict sales for the upcoming month.
+- **Deployment**: Schedule the pipeline to run regularly, ensuring continuous sales predictions.

-**Bonus Ideas (Optional):**
+**Bonus Ideas**:
-- Implement a model evaluation step to determine the optimal number of clusters using the elbow method.
+- Implement a model interpretability step to understand which features are driving sales predictions.
-- Integrate customer feedback data to refine segment definitions.
+- Create a dashboard to visualize sales forecasts and trends over time.

 ---

-### Project 3: Real-Time Twitter Sentiment Analysis (Difficulty: 3)

-**Project Objective:**
-Build a real-time sentiment analysis pipeline that collects tweets on a specific topic, analyzes sentiment, and visualizes trends over time.

-**Dataset Suggestions:**
-Utilize the Twitter API to stream tweets in real-time based on specific keywords or hashtags related to a current event or topic.

-**Tasks:**
-- **Prefect Flow Creation:** Set up a Prefect flow to manage the real-time ingestion, sentiment analysis, and visualization tasks.
-- **Stream Tweets:** Use the Twitter API to collect tweets in real-time based on specified keywords or hashtags.
+**Project 3: Social Media Sentiment Analysis**
+**Difficulty**: 3 (Hard)
+**Project Objective**: Develop a robust data pipeline that collects social media posts, performs sentiment analysis, and analyzes trends over time to understand public sentiment about a specific topic.

+**Dataset Suggestions**: Use public APIs from social media platforms (e.g., Twitter API) or datasets available on Kaggle.

+**Tasks**:
+- **Set Up Prefect with API Integration**: Configure Prefect to handle API calls to collect social media data.
+- **Data Collection**: Create a task to fetch recent posts related to a specific topic using the social media API, ensuring to handle rate limits and pagination.
+- **Data Cleaning and Preprocessing**: Implement tasks for cleaning the text data, including tokenization, removing stop words, and handling emojis.
-- **Sentiment Analysis:** Implement a sentiment analysis model (e.g., using a pre-trained BERT model) to classify the sentiment of each tweet.
+- **Sentiment Analysis**: Use a pre-trained sentiment analysis model (e.g., VADER or TextBlob) to analyze the sentiment of each post.
-- **Store Results:** Save the processed tweets and sentiment scores into a database or data warehouse for further analysis.
-- **Visualization Dashboard:** Create a dynamic dashboard that visualizes sentiment trends over time, highlighting spikes and patterns.
+- **Trend Analysis**: Create a task to aggregate sentiment scores over time and visualize the sentiment trend using Matplotlib or Seaborn.
+- **Error Handling and Monitoring**: Utilize Prefect’s built-in error handling to manage API failures and monitor the health of the pipeline through the Prefect UI.

-**Bonus Ideas (Optional):**
+**Bonus Ideas**:
-- Analyze how sentiment correlates with real-world events or stock market movements.
-- Implement a notification system that alerts users when sentiment changes significantly.

----

-These projects will provide students with hands-on experience in utilizing Prefect for orchestrating complex data workflows while applying machine learning techniques in practical scenarios.
+- Extend the analysis to include topic modeling to identify emerging themes in the posts.
+- Compare sentiment trends across different demographics or geographical locations.